jesuscript/topo-mpi/README.txt

 license (see LICENSE.txt).

-Note that Topographica is already packaged for various platforms;
-Topographica.org/Downloads provides links to these.
-This document instead applies to the complete topographica source code.
+This document describes how to start with Topographica from the complete set of source code, which includes source code packages for all its dependencies.
+Most users will instead want to start with the pre-packaged distributions available for most platforms; see topographica.org/Downloads for links and instructions.

 Before you start, make sure that you have a copy of Topographica in a directory where you have at least 1200MB of disk space available.